Luckin Coffee Crashes 76% Thursday: What You Need To Know

 Luckin Tumbles: The Impact On Starbucks

 This is a glass half full, glass half empty development for Starbucks.
 Obviously, it's good news when one of your major rivals loses access to capital markets.
 Many marginal Luckin locations may close as a result of these developments.
 Who knows, perhaps the chain as a whole will even cease operations in coming years.
-Luckin engaged in heavy product discounts, so its struggles should help solidify Starbuck's profit margins by removing significant pricing pressure.
+Luckin engaged in heavy product discounts, so its struggles should help solidify Starbucks' profit margins by removing significant pricing pressure.
 On the other hand, Luckin's fall casts some additional questions on the viability of an extensive super-sized Chinese coffee chain.

 Long-time readers know I've been highly skeptical of Starbucks' efforts to make China their next big market.
 It's no secret that the Chinese consumer has traditionally not been a huge fan of coffee.
 Of course, you can get around that with specialty drinks; add enough dairy and sugar, and you can attract more clients.
 Still, coffee is probably not the ideal base drink to build a workhorse brand around in China.